5.1 Clinical aspects

 • Pneumonia

 Croup is a potential complication in children.
-Most children have moderate, self-limited disease lasting 2 to 5 days.
-Children should be monitored during this period, however, because their general and respiratory status can deteriorate rapidly.
+Most children have moderate, self-limited disease lasting 2 to 5 days, but it is important to stay vigilant and continue monitoring children during this period, because their general and respiratory status can deteriorate rapidly.

 Symptoms of croup include a characteristic "barking" cough, hoarse crying or voice, difficulty breathing, and a high-pitched inspiratory wheeze (inspiratory stridor) caused by inflammation and narrowing of the larynx.

-Croup is considered benign or “moderate” if the stridor occurs when the child is agitated or crying, but disappears when the child is calm.
+Croup is considered mild if the stridor occurs when the child is agitated or crying but disappears when the child is calm, there are no signs of respiratory distress, the child is able to drink, and the oxygen saturation (SpO₂) is > 94%.

 Diseases that cause corneal lesions (keratoconjunctivitis, keratitis, and xerophthalmia) may compromise the eye integrity and can progress to irreversible blindness.